urfdvw/circuitpython-online-ide-1/README.md

 - To switch back to 'File mode' from 'REPL' mode, Click on the `CTRL-D` button on the UI (not the keyboard) to send the `0x04` signal to the board.
 - Click on the `Open` button on the UI to open the code file on the CircuitPython supported board.
     - Opening the file will remove everything in the Editor.
 Click on the `Save as` button to backup the code before opening it if necessary
-- After editing, click on `Save and Run` to save the code to the original file.
+- After editing, click on `Save and Run` button on the UI or `Ctrl-S` on the keyboard to save the code to the original file.
     - This will trigger the board to reset and start to run the code.
 - If necessary, click on the `Save as` button to save the edited code as a separate file
 - command box can be used for serial communication in the 'File mode', such as feeding inputs when `input('message')` is used.

 ### REPL
-- Click on the `CTRL-C` button on the UI (not the keyboard) to send the `0x03` signal to the board.
+- Click on the `CTRL-C` button on the UI (or on the keyboard) to send the `0x03` signal to the board.
 This will start the REPL mode.
     - You might need to click for more than one time.
 Stop until you see `>>>` in the terminal
 - Write one line of code in the command box.
 Hit `Enter` on the keyboard to run the command
-- Write one or multiple lines of code in the Editor.
+- In the Editor: write one or multiple lines of code.
     - Hit `Shift-Enter` on the keyboard to run the current line.
         - The cursor will move to the following line, so keep on hitting to run a sequence of lines.
-    - Select multiple lines of code, then hit `Ctrl-Enter` on the keyboard to run the selected code.
+    - Select multiple lines of code, then hit `Shift-Enter` on the keyboard to run the selected code.
-    - If no code is selected, hit `Ctrl-Enter` on the keyboard will run all code.
+    - Hit `Ctrl-Enter` on the keyboard to run the saved `main.py` file in REPL.
+        - This function is for debugging, because variables remains in REPL after run
-        - This is less desired than running the code in 'File mode' because no reset is done between runs, and you may get '(device) is occupied' error.
+        - This cannot replace running the code in 'File mode' because no reset is done between runs, and you may get '(device) is occupied' error.
+            - Manually restart REPL if you get such an error.
+- In the command box, `Up` and `Down` to recall command history.
 - Click on the `Save as` button on the UI to download the code in the Editor as a separate file.
 - Click on the `Save log` button on the UI to download the serial conversation log as a text file.

 ## Keyboard Shortcuts